sebastienroy/shutter_speed_tester/README.md

 [![Presentation YouTube](baby_shutter_tester/images/YoutTubeVideo.jpg)](https://youtu.be/0uQaNf9IJO4)

 ## Accuracy
 The accuracy of the Baby Shutter Tester is checked using [a dedicated benchmark](https://github.com/sebastienroy/shutter_meta_tester).
-The measured accuracy of the Baby Shutter Tester is better than 1/10th of stop at 1/4000s speed.
+In standard condition, the measured accuracy of the Baby Shutter Tester is better than 1/10th of stop at 1/4000s speed.
+**New:** The precision of the measure can be even enhanced, using the self calibration capability of the tool.
+This allows accurate measurements of speeds up to 1/8000s.

 ## Where to buy
 [eBay link](https://www.ebay.fr/itm/203877867266)